Advising Guide for Study Abroad in

 Click a topic to jump to that section:

 - Start planning for your study abroad experience early.
-You can take Mathematics, Basic Sciences, or Civil Engineering courses abroad and still stay on track for graduation.
+You can take KU Core, studio requirements, ADS courses and/or Vis Comm courses abroad and still stay on track for graduation.

 - Study abroad is a great way to satisfy your KU Core requirements.
 Therefore, it is a good idea to reserve some of your KU Core classes to take abroad.

 - Scholarships are available for study abroad both through the KU Office of Study Abroad and national organizations.
 Research your opportunities early.

 - Courses to take at KU: There may be certain courses within the Visual Communication Design curriculum that you should plan to take at KU.
 Meet with your academic advisor to learn more about any restrictions that may exist in your curriculum so that you can effectively plan for a study abroad experience.

 - Schedule a meeting with a design academic advisor during your first semester at KU to discuss your four year plan and identify specific courses as well as specific timing opportunities for your study abroad experience.

 - After you’ve met with your academic advisor, continue your program research by visiting the KU Office of Study Abroad Info Center in Lippincott Hall.
 Study abroad peer advisors can help you to identify suitable study abroad options based upon the information you received from your advisor.

 - Studying abroad usually requires two letters of recommendation, so it’s good to start identifying individuals who can speak to your academic qualifications as well as your ability to be successful during an international experience.

 - Because you will be taking your foundation courses during freshman year, and you will have your Portfolio Review during sophomore year, it is not recommended to study abroad for a full semester during those times.